Vaccination in Brazil

-Vaccination in Brazil includes all the practice and social issues related to vaccines in Brazil.
+Vaccination in Brazil is the practice of giving vaccines, biological preparations that provide active acquired immunity to particular infectious or malignant diseases,in Brazil.

 The National Program for Immunization (Programa Nacional de Imunizações, or PNI) of the Unified Health System is the national government agency overseeing vaccination in Brazil.
 Historically coverage has been high, reaching a national rate higher than 90%.

 Brazil has an established pool of scientists and doctors who are prepared to do vaccine research and development.
 The COVID-19 pandemic in Brazil had the effect of providing Brazil an opportunity to conduct some of the world's most important COVID-19 vaccine research.

 As of November 2021, Brazil has the lowest level of vaccine hesitancy in Latin America.
 Experts ascribe this to long-standing vaccination programs run by the public health system and to the inclusion of a vaccination requirement in social welfare programs.
 At the same time, vaccination coverage has been decreasing since 2011, mainly among rural families and people with low education.